Force of a .22 Caliber Bullet

 Commissioned by the Sydney Opera House for their new digital contemporary art exhibition, Returning; supported by the Japan Foundation and the Pioneer Works Tech Residency

-Click here to view video in full or watch for free via Stream
+Click here to view a preview or watch in full for free via Stream

 Filmed on a body camera, typically used by law enforcement, Force of a .22 Calibre Bullet is an experimental mediation of grief, violence, and resistance.
 Taking inspiration from the mantis shrimp, an ocean predator which smashes its victim’s shells with the force of a fired bullet, Garcia performs a series of endurance exercises with a boxing training apparatus attached to her head.
 Her intention is to embody the mantis shrimp, which one sees composited into the “colourful ball” that tracks her reflexes, providing a personal metronome to process her grief.
 Framing the violence of her actions, Garcia intervenes a guided meditation by mindfulness/embodiment instructor, Robin Lacambra, whose voice echoes over a soundscape of Indigenous Filipino instruments, electronically composed by Canadian Filipino group, A La Una.
 Against this juxtaposition of Garcia’s gestures of violence, the calming meditation, and the allusion to surveillance through her video, Garcia creates a timely statement about the relationship between grief, violence, and regeneration.